 <p>Yes, for many healthy adults, they could recover from typhoid fever on their own, but it could take weeks or months.
 But without treatment, Typhoid can become more serious and result in severe risks. <br> </p>

-Which organ affects Typhoid?
+Which organ is primarily affected by Typhoid?

 <p>Intestines are the organs primarily affected by the Typhoid fever, but it can also affect the bloodstream and other organs. <br> </p>